jatannoury/Fortunus-Vision/README.md

    ```
 ##### To Run The Mobile App

-1. Navigate to the Frontend folder then ReactNative folder
+1. Navigate to the Frontend folder
    ```sh
    cd FortunusVision-FrontEnd
    ```